 Notes

-- Choose an oil with a high burn point like sunflower oil, vegetable oil or canola oil.
+- Oil for frying: Choose an oil with a high burn point like sunflower oil, vegetable oil or canola oil.
 Olive oil is not suitable for this recipe.

-- For perfectly crisp chicken, check whether the oil is ready by dropping a breadcrumb into the pan.
+- Check the oil is ready by dropping a breadcrumb into the pan.
 If it sizzles up the oil is ready.
 If the crumb sinks it needs longer.

-- Chicken pieces are done when they are white and opaque in the middle.
+- Checking doneness: Chicken pieces are cooked when they are white and opaque in the middle.
 If in doubt, cut the largest piece in half to check.

 I made this for dinner last night and it was amazing, used pork instead of chicken, this is definitely going to be a regular in our home.